Frequently Asked Questions

 -

 Yes!
 All events are open to everyone, regardless of their knowledge or experience with birds and birding.
-We even have a few events that are specifically designed for those who are newer to birding.
 All of our guides are experienced in teaching people of all skill levels on how to find and identify birds and use basic birding gear.

 -